 Premenopausal and perimenopausal women taking tamoxifen are sometimes prescribed selective serotonin reuptake inhibitor (SSRI) antidepressants to reduce hot flashes associated with the treatment.
 Prozac (fluoxetine), Paxil (paroxetine), and Zoloft (sertraline) all have been suspected of increasing breast cancer risk, although this is far from established.
 Such antidepressants might also interfere with tamoxifen's effectiveness.
 For example, Paxil use during tamoxifen treatment has been found to be associated with an increased risk of death from breast cancer — Paxil appears to reduce or extinguish the benefit of tamoxifen.
 Therefore, tamoxifen users are normally prescribed Effexor (venlafaxine, a serotonin-norepinephrine reuptake inhibitor) to relieve hot flashes, which appears to be safe.

 Factors influencing effectiveness of aromatase inhibitors

-High body mass index (BMI) appears to reduce the effectiveness of aromatase inhibitor treatment.
+High body mass index (BMI) might reduce the effectiveness of aromatase inhibitor treatment.
 One study found that the relative efficacy of Arimidex compared to tamoxifen was greater in thin women.
 The authors hypothesized that higher doses or more complete inhibitors might be needed for overweight women, but this has not been confirmed.
-However, another study reported that Femara and tamoxifen had similar outcomes for obese women.
+However, other studies have reported that Femara and tamoxifen have similar outcomes for obese women.